roblee357/JavaTutoring/README.md

 # Overview

-This programming assignment will exercise your skills with stream and function programming.
+This programming assignment will exercise your skills with a variety of patterns.

 The topics that you will cover in this assignment are:

-  1. Java streams
-  2. Functional programming
-  3. Strategy Pattern
+  1. Visitor Pattern
-  4. Command Pattern
+  2. Interpreter Pattern

 Tip: Commit and push to your repository frequently so that the instructor can see your incremental work.
 Particularly for people that struggle